-- Requesting additional and/or irrelevant documents.
-One of the ways the insurance company will try to delay paying your benefits is to request duplicate copies of documents.
-These are documents that you either already provided or extra documents that are not necessary to decide your claim.
+You either already provided these, or they are unnecessary to decide your claim.
 An example might be requesting your medical records from decades ago, even if that has nothing to do with your current injury or illness.
 They may try to use these to prove that you had a pre-existing condition to deny your claim.

-- Changing your claims adjuster.
 The insurance company may assign a new claims adjuster to your case.
 The new claims adjuster will want time to review your claim, causing a delay in a decision.
-Also, when your adjuster is out sick or only works part-time, they will not be able to assist you if you need them to.
+Also, when your adjuster is out sick or only works part-time, they may not be available to assist you when needed.

 Requiring Multiple Independent Medical Examinations

-Another tactic is sending you for multiple Independent Medical Exams (IME).
-Your long term disability insurance company has the right to request that you submit to an independent medical exam as part of the claims process.
-This examiner is hired by the insurance company to put you through rigorous tests to determine if you really are disabled.
+Another tactic is sending you for multiple independent medical exams (IME).
+Your insurer can request that you attend an independent medical exam as part of the claims process.
+The insurance company hires this examiner to put you through rigorous tests to determine if you really are disabled.
 They will look for any sign that you are not being truthful and use that to deny your claim.
-If the IME examiner agrees with your doctor that you are in fact disabled, the insurance company can send you for another IME.
+If the IME examiner agrees with your doctor that you are disabled, the insurance company can order another IME.
 And another.
 And another.
-There have been cases of claimants going through 5 or more IMEs before their attorney could put a stop to it.
+There have been cases of claimants going through 5 or more IMEs before their attorney could stop it.

 Twisting Your Job Description

-In your application for long term disability benefits, you will need to state your job position.
+In your application for long-term disability benefits, you must state your job position.
 This forms the basis for evaluating whether your disability prevents you from performing that job.
 However, the insurance company will not just take your word for it.
 The insurance company will request a job description from your human resources department or employer.
 Your employer will then provide the insurance company with a detailed job description.

-This job description is critical to the evaluation of your disability claim because the insurance company is evaluating your medical records to determine whether you can perform the material and substantial duties of your job.
-The insurance company may try to twist your job description to make it appear that you can still work.
-They may highlight simple daily tasks and make them appear that these are your primary duties and responsibilities.
+This job description is critical to the evaluation of your disability claim because the insurance company is evaluating your medical records to determine whether you can perform the duties of your job.
+The insurance company may twist your job description to make it appear that you can still work.
+They may highlight simple daily tasks and make it appear that these are your primary duties and responsibilities.

-Because the job description is critical, you must request a copy of whatever your employer provided to the insurance company so you can make sure that the job description accurately describes what you actually did on a day-to-day basis when you were working.
-In other words, you may have performed your job a little differently than it is described on paper.
-These differences between your job “as described” and “as performed” may make the difference in whether you win or lose your claim.
-For these reasons, it is very important that you obtain a copy of the job description to ensure it accurately describes your job “as performed” by you.
+Because the job description is critical, you must request a copy of the employer-provided job description to ensure it accurately describes your daily work activities.
+In other words, you may have performed your job differently than described on paper.
+These differences between your job “as described” and “as performed” may determine whether you win or lose your claim.
+For these reasons, you must obtain a copy of the job description to ensure it accurately describes your job “as performed” by you.

 Wrongful Termination of Benefits

-When you submit your claim, you may be approved right away and think “well, that wasn’t so bad!”
+Some claimants may be approved immediately and think, “Well, that wasn’t so bad!”
 Do not be fooled by fast approval.
-Many insurance companies will require you to submit ongoing paperwork to prove your disability.
-This could be updated medical reports verifying that you have kept your doctor’s appointments, and verifying that you have been getting your prescriptions filled as prescribed.
-If you do not send in the evidence, you may experience a wrongful termination of benefits.
+Many insurance companies require you to submit continuous evidence to prove your disability.
+This could be evidence that you have kept your doctor’s appointments or verified that you have filled your prescriptions as prescribed.
+If you do not continue to provide proof of your disability, your benefits may be terminated.

 When dealing with the insurance company, remember that they are a for-profit business.
-They will try to use whatever loophole and tricky tactics they can to deny your claim.
-The goal is to prolong your claim so that the benefits payout to you is as small as possible.
+They will try to use loopholes and tricky tactics to prolong or deny your claim.
 You may even get frustrated and tired of waiting and give up, which is even better for them.
 This is why hiring an experienced professional disability attorney is so important.
-Let your attorney deal with the tricks and tactics used by the insurance company.
+Let an attorney deal with the tricks and tactics the insurance company uses.